 Talking with Parents about Vaccines for Infants

-Doctors, nurses, physician assistants, and office staff all play a key role in establishing and maintaining a practice-wide commitment to communicating effectively about vaccines and maintaining high vaccination rates.
-You can all answer parents' questions, provide educational materials, and ensure that families make and keep vaccine appointments.
+Doctors, nurses, physician assistants, and office staff all play a key role in establishing and maintaining a practice- wide commitment to communicating effectively about vaccines and maintaining high vaccination rates.
+You can all answer parents' questions, provide appointments.